-That gave rise to a layer that sits between the players and the CDMs called the EME or Encrypted Media Extensions.
+That gave rise to a layer between the players and the CDMs called the EME or Encrypted Media Extensions.
 The EME provides a standardized set of APIs for players (apps) to communicate with the CDMs.

 Let’s now understand how EME and CDMs work together –

 - Content Decryption Module (CDM) is software that decrypts and, optionally, decodes + displays the video.

 An advantage of using EME is that content providers and player vendors are now developing streaming services that can be viewed on different browsers because of the interoperability introduced by the use of EME.
 You can develop an app that uses the EME spec to talk to the license server and the CDM – irrespective of the DRM platform or browser (CDM) used.

 For more information, see the EME specification.